ahv15/Bioinformatics/README.md

 - **Computational Biology**: Understand the computational aspects of biological problems
 - **Python Programming**: See examples of clean, modular scientific code
 - **Software Design**: Study well-structured bioinformatics software architecture

+## Refactoring Notes

+This repository has been refactored from its original structure to improve:
+- **Code Organization**: Moved from monolithic files to modular packages
+- **Naming Consistency**: Standardized function names to Python conventions
+- **Documentation**: Added comprehensive docstrings and examples
+- **Maintainability**: Clear separation of concerns and reusable components

+The original `FragileRegions.py` contained basic genome graph operations (not actual fragile regions analysis).
+These functions have been moved to `utils/genome_graph.py` and are re-exported through `genome_rearrangement/fragile_regions.py` for backward compatibility.

 ## Contributing